KShebek/cbe504/main.typ

 // 3.
 Do reactor archetypes after the midterm.
 // 4.
 Sprinkle in more examples in-class.
 // 5.
 Add a brief discussion on lumped rate constants.
-// 6.
-Shorten exam period.
-// 7.
-Make exam corrections a required homework.
-// 8.
-No writeup for the project.
-Decrease weighting to 5%.
 #import "@preview/xarrow:0.3.1": xarrow
 #import "@preview/gentle-clues:1.0.0": tip, clue
 #import "@preview/whalogen:0.2.0": ce